Review of Ferries

-- plus small-fleet companies (DESTINATION GOTLAND, CONDOR FERRIES, POLFERRIES, MARINE ATLANTIC, ECKERO LINE).
+- plus small-fleet companies (DESTINATION GOTLAND, CONDOR FERRIES, POLFERRIES, MARINE ATLANTIC, ECKERO LINE, WASALINE).

 Currently, VIKING LINE ships operate on the following ferry routes:

-- Aland-Sweden - Mariehamn Aland-Kapellskar (crossing time 2,5 hours) - ship Viking Rosella
+- Aland-Sweden / Mariehamn-Kapellskar (crossing time 2,5 hours)

 Currently, STENA LINE ships operate on the following passenger ferry routes:

-- (Ireland-Wales UK, crossing time 3,5 hours) Rosslare Europort-Fishguard (Irish Sea) ship Europe
+- (Ireland-Wales UK, crossing time 3,5 hours) Rosslare-Fishguard (Irish Sea)

-- (Northern Ireland-Scotland UK, crossing time 2 hours 15 min) Belfast-Cairnryan (Irish Sea) ships Superfast 7, Superfast 8
+- (Northern Ireland-Scotland UK, 2 hours 15 min) Belfast-Cairnryan (Irish Sea)

-- (Northern Ireland-England UK, crossing time 8 hours) Belfast-Liverpool/Birkenhead (Irish Sea) ships Lagan, Mersey, Performer, Edda
+- (Northern Ireland-England UK, 8 hours) Belfast-Liverpool/Birkenhead (Irish Sea)

 Currently, TT LINE ferries operate on the routes:

-- (Sweden-Germany) Trelleborg-Rostock and Trelleborg-Travemunde (daily departures, crossing time 6-6,5 hours) - ships Nils Holgersson, Peter Pan, Robin Hood, Tom Sawyer, Huckleberry Finn
+- (Sweden-Germany) Trelleborg-Rostock and Trelleborg-Travemunde (daily departures, crossing times 6-6,5 hours)

 - (Sweden-Germany) Helsingborg-Travemunde (freight-only)